hashie/hashie/README.md

 ## Stable Release

-You're reading the documentation for the stable release of Hashie, 4.1.0.(https://github.com/hashie/hashie/blob/v4.1.0/README.md).
+You're reading the documentation for the next release of Hashie, which should be 4.1.1.
+The current stable release is [4.1.0](https://github.com/hashie/hashie/blob/v4.1.0/README.md).

 ## Hash Extensions